 The specific types of care that you get from inpatient rehab can vary from facility to facility and program to program.

-How do I know if inpatient rehab is right for me?
+How do I know if inpatient rehab in California is right for me?

 Inpatient rehab may or may not be the right option for your recovery.
 It depends on how you feel about living in a treatment center full-time for a month or longer.